typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 other Scala styles, seems to be infectious.
-By that, I mean once you define something in a trait to be mixed in, to produce another reusable module that calls that thing, you must define *another* trait, and so must the downstream of that, and so on and so forth.
+By that, I mean once you define something in a trait to be mixed in, to produce another reusable module that calls that thing, you must define *another* trait, and so must anyone using *your* module, and so on and so forth.
+You effectively become “trapped in the cake”.

 However, we can use type parameters that represent **singleton types** to write functions that are polymorphic over these “cakes”, without